markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 - still hate sketchfab
 - able to upload an image that is just a blank model of the image with no colour, still shows texture though
 - need more time to try and figure out how to upload it without losing parts of the model

+Trying Meshlab again
+- used the first version of the model from Regard3D
+- repeated same steps to remove excess dots around image
+- exported mesh as .obj file
+- moved the previous .obj and .mtl files out of the folder, and put in seperate folder
+- zipped the folder with the new .obj file in it
+- upload to meshlab
+- no more weird missing colour patches
+- i hate meshlab less now

+new model
+- there are parts of the model missing, from when cleaning up the random dots
+- will need to figure out how to attach everything together for next module when looking more into 3D printing